wedesoft/www.wedesoft.de/_posts/2022-07-01-tdd-with-opengl.md

 The floating point channels of the texture's RGB pixel then can be compared with the expected value.

 {% highlight clojure %}
+; Use shaders to render to a single pixel texture and read out result.
 (defn shader-test [setup probe & shaders]
   (fn [uniforms args]
       (let [result (promise)]